natcap/invest.users-guide/source/coastal_protection.rst

 .. figure:: ./coastal_protection_images/SoilClassification.png
    :align: center
    :figwidth: 500px

+   Sediment size classification.
+Use the table and Geotechnical Gage to make the best possible guess of sediment size at your site.

 3. Habitats:  In this table, you indicate the types of natural habitats that are present in the Natural Habitats folder that you specified if you chose to have the model cut a bathymetric cross-section for you.
 To let us know which layer in the folder corresponds to which habitat type, you will need to enter in the Habitat ID cell the number that you put as a suffix in the shapefile name corresponding to that habitat (e.g., “1”, or “5”, etc.).
 If you do not have a particular type of habitat, leave the input cell blank.